DUNE/merge-utils/config/trg_mc_2025a/README.md

 This should equal the # of input files listed in the spreadsheet.

-The sum of `core.event_count` across output files should also be consistend with `N input x events/file`
+The sum of `core.event_count` across output files should also be consistent with `N input x events/file`

 The lifetime for the output file is currently set to 180 days.